pivotal/workstation-setup/README.md

 If you're setting up a development machine choose which languages and tools to install:

 #### For Direct developers (remove unnecessary languages when running command)
-`./setup.sh aws ruby python java java-tools docker snowflake terraform intellij mysql postgres`
+`./setup.sh aws ruby python java java-tools docker snowflake terraform intellij postgres`

 Optional but recommended:
  - `fzf`